 You’ll use one of those small non-stick pans (a big one will work fine too, but it’ll cook faster the more full the pan is).
 A small non-stick pan can easily be used for one, three or even four eggs at once.
-What’s more important than size, is that the pan has a COVER.
+What’s more important than size, is that the non-stick skillet has a COVER.

 Break the eggs right into the non-stick pan.
 Nope, you don’t even have to heat the pan up first.
 Put the heat on medium-low (this will vary depending on your stove) and cover the pan with a fitted lid.